binhnguyensib/PrintWare/README.md

 # Print Ware

-A multi-platform software project using React.js, React Native, and Node.js for printing services.
+A multi-platform software project using React.js and Node.js for printing services.

 ## Structure